a-mma/towards_autonomous_organizations/README.md

 This repo contains my research and thoughts on engineering different aspects of autonomous organization.
 Progressing iteratively and slowly.

 I try to do two things here:
-* Write about the whole picture by aggregating useful resources from past, present & future
+* Write (as an engineer) about the whole picture by aggregating useful resources from past, present & future
 * Solve a very few of them which aligns with my domain of interest, starting from the very basics

 What I wouldn't do: